Backdoor cold front: Characteristics

 Backdoor fronts would point toward the southeast direction, but they can alter, such as an east–west emplacement or may move towards the northeast if the cold front is encircling a subtropical cyclone.
 The leading boundary of this cold air forms a cold front, which is typically represented on surface analysis charts as a front aligned roughly east-west.
 The backdoor cold front may move towards the southwest or west.
 Heatwaves are frequently ended by a backdoor front – This is when temperatures are around 80 F, which is warm for May standards, whereby the front will lower the temperature down to around 50 F by the next day.

-During the spring months, when the cooling effect is increased by the winter water temperature of the Atlantic Ocean, backdoor fronts can drop temperatures by more than 20 F-change in just a few hours, because their force is assisted by the cold, oceanic airmass that lies over the cold north Atlantic waters.
-They are mostly shallow, with much of the maritime air only reaching a few thousand feet aboveground and thus would rarely pass the Appalachian Mountains.
+During the spring months, when ocean temperatures of the Atlantic Ocean are still cool, backdoor fronts can drop temperatures by more than 20 F-change in just a few hours, because their force is assisted by the cool, oceanic air mass that lies over the cool north Atlantic waters.
+They are mostly shallow, with much of the maritime air only reaching a few thousand feet aboveground and thus would rarely pass the over the Appalachian Mountains.
 The clouds associated with the backdoor cold front stretch from southern Illinois to North Carolina.
 Low clouds develop along and behind the front because such the front's winds usually come from the ocean, in addition to scattered showers, although the precipitation is mist and drizzle.
 Its effects may last a few hours or a couple of days, depending on the system.

-Backdoor fronts are generally welcomed, particularly on a hot summer day, when humid air from the Gulf of Mexico has engulfed the eastern United States.
-When a backdoor front pushes the warm, convective flow back to the South, the outcome is purer skies, lower temperatures and less humidity.